mkindahl/network-router-rs/README.md

 You can get a list of command-line options using `--help`.

+# Description

+The goals for the network router is to be a simple, flexible, efficient, and open-source packet and connection router that can be used as part of a larger distributed application.

+- **Support both UDP and TCP.** These two protocols are central to all applications and hence need to be supported.
+- **Easy to deploy.** To make the router each to deploy it is a single binary with sensible defaults.
+No extra configuration file is required.
+- **Configurability.** Even though the defaults are sensible, it can be necessary to configure specific instances of the router differently, so it is possible to add a configuration file that will be picked up by the router.
+- **Integration.** The router need to integrate with a larger system, so an API is needed to be able to configure and re-configure the router as required by the changes in the topology of the system.
+For this reason, it supports a ReST API that can be used to add and remove routes and rules and extract information about the status of the router.
+- **Customizable.** Different applications have different needs, so the defaults can be changed for custom builds and features can be added or removed.
+If you do not need the ReST API, it can be removed.
+If you do not need configuration file support, it can be removed.
+- **Compact.** It is focused on being compact, so some tradeoffs have been made to ensure that it is compact.
+For example, since JSON is needed for the API, it is also the language used for the configuration files.
+- **Fast.** Using tokio to be able to handle a lot of connections and not have to manage threads separately.

-# Advantages
+# Features

-## Small and configurable
+The router was developed to be easy to integrate into larger systems where some jobs are automated, but also be usable in a smaller system where there is no automation, but it might be desirable to have simple ways to configure the router.

+- **JSON API.** Proxies/routers are part of a bigger system and it is important to integrate the router with other systems.
+Since the most common and flexible format is JSON over HTTP, this is what we use.

+- **Web Interface.** For simple applications, it is important to be able to get information from it in an easy format.
+For example, if it is deployed on a small network it is more convenient to just access it using a browser.

-Avoiding duplication of libraries and allowing features to be used or compiled out.
+- **Small and configurable.** Avoiding duplication of libraries and allowing features to be used or compiled out.
+This means that we use JSON for the configuration file since it is required to provide a ReST interface.

-## Easy to deploy

-A single binary to install.
+- **Easy to deploy.** A single binary to install.
 No configuration files or template files are necessary and the default configuration can be compiled in.

-If browser support is added, the templates are compiled in using Askama.
+  If browser support is added, the templates are compiled in using Askama and not deployed as separate files.

-## Efficient use of resources

-Using Tokio instead of hand-built thread management.
+- **Efficient use of resources.** Using Tokio instead of hand-built thread management.

-## JSON API

-Proxies are part of a bigger system and it is important to integrate the router with other systems.
-Since the most common and flexible format is JSON over HTTP, this is what we use.

-## Web Interface

-For simple applications, it is important to be able to get information from it

-## Monitor

-Shall we support SNMP and/or Prometheous?

 # Configuration file format